Hajime Isayama

 Hajime Isayama (諫山 創, Isayama Hajime) is a Japanese manga artist.
-His first series, Attack on Titan (2009–2021), became one of the best-selling manga series of all time with 110 million copies in circulation as of September 2022.
+His first series, Attack on Titan (2009–2021), became one of the best-selling manga series of all time with 140 million copies in circulation as of November 2023.
+He was awarded the Kodansha Manga Award in 2011, a Harvey Award in 2014, and was honored with the Fauve Spécial award at the 50th Angoulême International Comics Festival in 2023.

-Biography
+Early life and career

 Isayama was born in Ōyama, Ōita Prefecture, Japan, which is now part of Hita.
 He was attending Hita Rinko Senior High School when he began submitting manga works to contests.
 After graduating, he matriculated in the manga design program of the arts department at Kyushu Designer Gakuen.
 In 2006, he applied for the Magazine Grand Prix known as MGP promoted by Kodansha Ltd. and a short version of Attack on Titan (Shingeki no Kyojin) was given the "Fine Work" award.
+This one-shot would later be included with the first Blu-ray of the anime adaptation.
 At age twenty, he moved to Tokyo and worked at an Internet café in order to pursue a career in writing manga.
-This one-shot would later be included with the first Blu-ray of the anime adaptation.

 Originally, he offered his work to the Weekly Shōnen Jump department at Shueisha, where he was advised to modify his style and story to be more suitable for Weekly Shōnen Jump.
 He declined and decided instead to take it to the Weekly Shōnen Magazine department at Kodansha Ltd.

 In 2008, he applied for the 80th Weekly Shōnen Magazine Freshman Manga Award, where his work Heart Break One was given the Special Encouragement Award.
 His other work, Orz, was chosen as a selected work in the same contest the following year.